sdiehl/wiwinwlh/tutorial.md

 type String = [Char]
 ```

-However, fear not as there are are two replacmenet libraries for processing
+However, fear not as there are are two replacement libraries for processing
 textual data: ``text`` and ``bytestring``.

 * `text` - Used for handling unicode data.